JohnOmernik/zetago/README.md

     - $ ./zeta prep -l # This locks the conf, so it doesn't prompt you every time.
 It asks you to use the prep.conf again and then confirms the locking.
 Now it will assume the conf is correct.
 3. Your conf is created, reviewed, and locked, the next step is to prep the nodes.
     - $ ./zeta prep install -a -u # This installs the prep on all nodes (-a) and does so unattended (-u) however it will prompt you for the version file to use...
 (Just use the default 1.0.0 by hitting enter)
+    - If you are running from one of the nodes, then just wait until your connection drops.
+This will be your node rebooting.
+When complete, connect back to the same node with your initial user.
+From here, you should connect to your initial node (You should be able to get to that node by cd zetago; ./zeta prep # It wil give you instructions on which node you picked and how to connect.
 4. Once this completes, you can check the status of the nodes by running $ ./zeta prep status  Once all nodes are running with Docker, you can proceed to the next steps.
 5. Also, to get the SSH command to connect to the initial nodes, type ./zeta prep at anytime

 ### Connect to cluster
 ----------
 1. Once the ./zeta prep status command returns docker installed on all nodes it's time to switch the context.
-Instead of running commands using ./zeta from your machine, you will be connecting to the initial node (specidfied in the config) and running all remaining commands from there
+Instead of running commands using ./zeta from your machine and user, you will be connecting to the initial node (specidfied in the config) and running all remaining commands from there
-    - You can get the exact SSH command to connect to the initial node by typing ./zeta prep on your machine, it will show you the SSH command to connect to the initial node.
+    - You can get the exact SSH command to connect to the initial node by typing ./zeta prep on your machine, it will show you the SSH command to connect to the initial node with zetaadm (IUSER).
 2. To get the SSH command to use, just type ./zeta prep and it will show you the SSH command to connect to the initial node
 3. Once connected to the inital node run $ cd zetago  # All commands will start from here